jupyter-server/jupyter-scheduler/docs/contributors/index.md

 Releases should be done via [Jupyter Releaser](https://github.com/jupyter-server/jupyter_releaser).
-If you have admin permissions on the repository, you can go to the "Actions" panel on GitHub and follow the below instructions to release a new version of Jupyter Scheduler.
+If you have admin permissions on the repository, you can go to the "Actions" panel on GitHub and follow the following instructions to release a new version of Jupyter Scheduler.

-1. Click the "Step 1: Prep Release" workflow on the left-hand panel, and then click "Run workflow".
-This will open a form.
+1. Select the "Step 1: Prep Release" workflow on the left-hand panel, and then select "Run workflow".
+This will open the workflow form.
 Replace the "Next Version Specifier" with the next version of Jupyter Scheduler (e.g. 1.2.3).
-Do not include the "v" prefix.
 "Branch to Target" should be replaced with the branch that should be released.
 Usually this will be `main`.
-Then click "Run workflow" (the green button) to submit the form and run the workflow.
+Then select "Run workflow" button to run the workflow.

 2. Verify the draft release changelog in the [Releases](https://github.com/jupyter-server/jupyter-scheduler/releases) page for Jupyter Scheduler.

-3. Return to the Actions panel and click the "Step 2: Publish Release" workflow.
+3. Return to the Actions panel and select the "Step 2: Publish Release" workflow.
 Run this workflow with the target branch set to the same branch specified in Step 1.